-We know that voting is critical to ensuring a healthy, safe, empowered future for us, our families, and our communities.
-Make sure you, your friends and loved ones are registered to vote, be sure to double-check your registration, and make sure to show up to the polls!
+Make sure you and your friends and loved ones are registered to vote, be sure to double-check your registration, and develop a plan for voting well in advance of the election – whether that be voting by mail, voting early, or showing up to the polls on November 3rd!
 Click on the buttons below to get started.

 This is your voice, your vote, your future.

-- Get your friends and family registered.
+TAKE THE YWCA PLEDGE TO VOTE!
+And encourage your friends, family, colleagues, and neighbors to take the pledge as well!
 That friend who just isn’t into politics?
 Your cousin who just turned 18?
 Help them see the value in showing up to the polls, and encourage them to pledge to vote this election!